 Established in 1992, Carlisle House is a residential substance misuse treatment centre situated near the centre of Belfast.
 It caters for individuals over the age of 18, who currently live within the Belfast Health Trust and Northern Health Trust areas.
-Hopefully this will be expanded out to other Trust areas in 2018.
 Service Level Agreements are held with both Trusts who are the main funders.
 Carlisle House also welcomes private clients.
 It offers a range of services, advice and information, treatment programmes, and ongoing support services.
 Carlisle House is registered with the government regulatory body RQIA.

 Carlisle House aims to provide the opportunity for individuals who have a substance misuse problem, and their relatives, to begin the journey of recovery through self-awareness and change.